Database connections

 Database connection properties dialog is described in Database connection properties.

-Database connection can serve as a resource for creating metadata.
+A database connection can serve as a resource for creating metadata.
 See Browsing database and extracting metadata from database tables.

 Remember that you can also create a database table directly from metadata.
 See Create database table from metadata.